Beginner’s Guide to Home EV Charging Stations: Setup, Costs, Safety & Solar

 Do I need an electrician?
 Yes, for Level 2 and any 240V wiring.

 How much does it cost to charge per mile?
-25–35 kWh per 100 miles, multiply by local electricity rate.
+Estimate the cost by multiplying your vehicle’s energy use per mile by your local electricity rate.

 Can I install a charger outdoors?
 Yes, with a weatherproof unit rated IP65+.